concinim/wh-acd/analyze_text.md

 1. Define configurations for the service via the DET.
 2. Export your configurations as a cartridge zip.
-3. Deploy the cartridge zip to the service via the deploy API as shown below:
+3. Deploy the cartridge zip to the service via the deploy API as shown:

 ```bash
 curl -X POST -u "apikey:{apikey}" \